rajatthipe/Life-Expectancy-Prediction/README.md

 ## Results
 The model achieved the following results on the test dataset:
-- R-squared: 91% Accuracy of the model.
+- R-squared: (Good Fit) 91% Accuracy of the model.